-Hints & Tips - Avoiding infection
+Hints and tips: Avoiding infection

-- Continue to shower every day and be strict about your personal hygiene.

-- Continue your mouth care (see page 42).

-- · Avoid people with infections.

-- Avoid areas that are overcrowded.

-- Avoid close contact with pets, especially birds, in the first few weeks.

-- Avoid swimming if you go home with your central line in place.

-- · Keep your fridge clean.
+- Continue to shower every day and be strict about your personal hygiene. - Continue the mouthcare prescribed by your hospital team. - Avoid people with infections. - · Avoid areas that are overcrowded. - Avoid close contact with pets, especially birds, in the first few weeks. - · Avoid swimming if you go home with your central line in place. - Keep your fridge clean.